A rider's boot with a spur correctly applied to a horse, a refined cue that does not hurt.

 The line between use and misuse is crossed when spurs are used to force a response out of frustration or to compensate for a rider's poor leg position.
 This is when they can cause both physical pain and emotional distress, damaging the trust between you and your horse.
 The goal is always to use the lightest cue possible, and for some horse and rider pairs, spurs can help achieve that level of subtle communication.
 It’s all about applying gentle pressure to ask a question, not jabbing to make a demand.
 A good horseman knows that true control comes from respect and clear signals, not from force.

-Pressure vs. Pain: What Your Horse Feels
+Pressure vs. Pain: What Your Horse Really Feels

 Think of spurs not as a gas pedal, but as a tool for clarification.
 When used correctly, they apply specific, targeted pressure that says, "Hey, pay attention to my leg right here."
 It’s a refinement of your leg cue, not a replacement for it.
 The goal is never to cause pain.
 A skilled rider uses their entire leg to communicate first, and the spur is simply a way to make that request more precise.
 It’s the difference between a gentle tap on the shoulder and a sharp poke.
 The design of the spur matters, too—a spur with a smooth, rolling rowel distributes pressure more gently than one with a fixed, sharp point.